Cole Holcomb

-Cole Holcomb (born July 30, 1996) is an American football linebacker for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at North Carolina and was drafted by Washington Redskins in the fifth round of the 2019 NFL Draft.
+Cole Holcomb (born July 30, 1996) is an American professional football linebacker for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the Washington Redskins in the fifth round of the 2019 NFL draft.

 College career

 Holcomb walked on to the team as a freshman and appeared in all 14 games, mainly on special teams.
 His playing time grew as he continued to improve and eventually earned a scholarship, playing in 35 games over the next three seasons as he became the starting middle linebacker.
-In his senior season at Carolina, he appeared in all 11 games (the Tar Heels’ game against UCF was canceled due to Hurricane Florence).
-He earned second-team ALL-ACC Honors for his play as a senior.
+In his senior season at Carolina, he appeared in all 11 games (the Tar Heels' game against UCF was canceled due to Hurricane Florence).
+He earned second-team All-Atlantic Coast Conference Honors for his play as a senior.